ionic-team/ionic-framework/docs/angular/README.md

 ## Change Detection

-Refer to the [Change Detection documentation](./change-detection.md) for the strategy every component must declare.
+Refer to the [Angular Change Detection documentation](./change-detection.md) for the strategy every component must declare.